jessicarobo/pink-wool/README.md

 The actual server administration uses [mcrcon](https://github.com/Tiiffi/mcrcon), which will be downloaded as part of the install process.
 RCON itself is firewalled so that it is only available through the control panel

 The control panel is a [Caddy](https://caddyserver.com) HTTPS server hosting a few PHP files with basic auth.
 If you don't have a fully qualified domain name, your cert will be self-signed but functioning.
-HTTPS is crucial for this setup to be secure.

 Tested and working on:
 - Ubuntu 20.04 LTS (recommended)